forTEXT/gitma/README.md

 Python Package to access and process CATMA Projects via the CATMA GitLab Backend.

 This package makes use of [CATMA's Git Access](https://catma.de/documentation/git-access/).
-For further infortmations see the [GitMA Documentation](https://gitma.readthedocs.io/en/latest/index.html).
+For further information see the [GitMA Documentation](https://gitma.readthedocs.io/en/latest/index.html).

 ## Installation